-32In this figure, we control for baseline job cell by including occupation×firm fixed effects.
-As we show later, the results are robust to adding or dropping controls.
+32The specification corresponds to equation (25) where $\Delta \log (1 - \tau{it})$ is replaced with a treatment dummy D{it}^{Treat} .
+In the figure, we control for baseline job cell by including occupation×firm fixed effects, but we show later that the results are robust to adding or dropping controls.

 Finally, we ask if taxes impact the probability of switching jobs.
 Figure 8 provides event study evidence based on equation (26).
 The figure shows effects on all switches between occupations or firms (blue series), occupation switches (red series), and firm switches (yellow series).
 Before the reform, there is parallel trends in the switching probabilities of treatment and control groups.
 After the reform, there is a modest divergence in the switching probabilities of the two groups, coming from occupation switches.
-The effect of the reform on the probability of job switching is about 0.02 and precisely estimated.33 We investigate below if this amount of reform-induced switching, assuming that the marginal switchers are selected on the elasticity, could create non-trivial selection bias.
+The effect of the reform on the probability of job switching is about 0.02 and precisely estimated.34 We investigate below if this amount of reform-induced switching could create non-trivial selection bias.